Mobarak Hossain Bhuyan: Club career

-Mobarak entered football thorugh the U-16 JFF Cup, when his team Narsingdi became the champions.
+Mobarak entered football through the U-16 JFF Cup, as his team Narsingdi became the champions.
 He made a name for himself after his brilliant display of performances during the 2013 Super Cup for Mohammedan SC.
 He was rewarded with both the Best Emerging Player and Most Valuable Player of the tournament awards, as Mohammedan claimed their first Super Cup trophy.

 International career

 On 31 August 2013, Mobarak made his international debut for Bangladesh against India at the 2013 SAFF Championship.
-He made earned a total of 3 caps for his country, all of which came during the same tournament.
+He earned a total of 3 caps for his country, all of which came during the same tournament.